JoyxL/gregory_Joyal_reji_rebin_vue_AJAX/README.md

 # 🎮 gregory_Joyal_reji_rebin_vue_AJAX

-A **Vue.js + Lumen** project that displays a list of PlayStation games fetched from a custom API.
+A **Vue + Lumen** project that displays a list of PlayStation games fetched from a custom API.
 Users can view game images, genres, and detailed descriptions, all presented in a responsive, animated interface.

-📚 **Built for a Web Development assignment** that connects a Vue frontend with a Lumen backend using a custom REST API.

 ---